wujackwill/todo-cli-app/README.md

 ## Note(Known Issue)

-As the default todo.txt file path is at `~/todo.txt` please make sure that you have **created the todo.txt file in your home directory** before you run command like `todo-cli-app list` with default file path.
+~~As the default todo.txt file path is at `~/todo.txt` please make sure that you have **created the todo.txt file in your home directory** before you run command like `todo-cli-app list` with default file path.~~

+Fix: please run `todo-cli-app init` at your home directory to create the todo.txt file, then you can use the default path and run `todo-cli-app list` to list the tasks ,etc...

 ## Installation